CendreQuasar540/rust_bench/readme.md

 [ ] Add more explicit comments
 [ ] Add new runtime test
 [ ] Add function to draw results in a plot
-[ ] Clean the code with the DRY credo in mind
+[X] Clean the code with the DRY credo in mind
-[X] Support a loop limit through argument `-l` or `-limit`
+[X] Support a loop limit through argument `-l` or `-limit` [X] Add a loop iteration display with argument `-d` or `-debug`

+Active issues:

+- Understanding the reason behind the random deadlock after N pass of loop ?
+(Maybe the "waiter task" is not ready ?)
+- Understanding the inconsitant base (average) time measured between multiple app execution

 ```sh
     $ mybin -l 666
 ```